 - 2) Mandatory Security and Safety Measures.
-13 Applicants/Co-Applicants must provide the following Security Systems: - a.
-For all housing projects, closed circuit monitoring systems must be installed per manufacturer's instructions and be operational at all times.
+12 Applicants/Co-Applicants must provide the following Security Systems: - a.
+Except as otherwise provided in this paragraph, for or all housing projects, closed circuit monitoring systems must be installed per manufacturer's instructions and be operational at all times.